Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

 ## if/else statements

-We looked at this last week and it's good to revisit before we add more.
+We looked at this last week, and it's good to revisit before we add more.
 With if statements, we can also have the other case.
 We can think of it like this.
-If something is true, then do something (the thing in the curly braces under the if), **else** do something else (it will have its own curly braces).
+If something is true, then do something (the thing in the curly braces under the if); otherwise, do something **else** (it will have curly braces).

 The syntax looks like this.

 ```js